Notes on the Geography of The United Kingdom: London 3: Memorials

 A very similar, very different, and much older column.
 This is the London Monument, a 202-foot tower designed by Christopher Wren and Robert Hooke to commemorate the Great Fire of 1666.
 Hence the flame-shaped copper urn at the top.
 A circular staircase leads to a viewing platform now screened to prevent jumpers.

-Close to Nelson's Column there is a statue of General Henry Havelock, a hero of the Indian Mutiny.
+Close to Nelson's Column, this is a statue of General Henry Havelock, a hero of the Indian Mutiny.
 That title doesn't have the clout it once did, and in 2000 the mayor of London caused a mini-scandal by demanding the removal of the statue on the grounds that he didn't have a clue who Havelock was.
 A hundred and forty years earlier, the statue had been paid for by public subscription to honor a man who, dying in the besieged Lucknow residency, is supposed to have said at the end, "See how a Christian can die."

 Clive stands just outside what was the India Office.